S3-working-group/s3-practical-guide/src/introduction/s3-overview.md

 ## Contents

--   a brief introduction of some basic concepts behind S3
+-   a brief overview of some basic concepts behind S3
 -   a description of all the patterns in S3
--   an appendix with a changelog, acknowledgements, info about authors and license, a glossary and an index
+-   an appendix with a changelog, acknowledgments, info about authors and license, a glossary and an index